 The wedding day is always like a fairy tale.
 The bride looks fantastic, and the groom cleans up nicely.
 They exchange their vows, showing the people around them how much love they share.

 They dance, they eat, they drink, they celebrate!
 It’s an incredible day for most couples, the one to remember for the rest of their lives together.

-The wedding day is enchanting, but it’s life lived in a harmonious bubble.
-To quote Brad Paisley, “It’s easy to take forever for granted with tin cans tied to your car.”
-The trials and tribulations await outside the bubble of the weekend of the weddings activities.
+The wedding day is enchanting, but its life lived in a harmonious bubble.
+Brad Paisley says, “It’s easy to take forever for granted with tin cans tied to your car.”
+The trials and tribulations await outside the bubble of the wedding activities.

 When I first heard the quote above, I found it to be a little condescending to the person who had been wronged.
 Like, “Oh really?
 It will make me feel better when I forgive this jerk for what they did?”

 As it turns out, yes, yes it does.
 Forgiving the person who has done you wrong removes a burden, that you weren’t aware, you were carrying.

 The whole time that you were cursing your wife or your husband, you were holding onto tension, anger, and frustration.
 By forgiving someone from the bottom of your heart, you are releasing that negative energy from yourself.